 early 20th century building with large and airy rooms.
 Most of the objects are displayed in

 an old-fashioned way, meaning that not only can you actually see the objects, there are also

 well-written explanations, readable without using a flashlight while lying on your belly.

 Moreover, there are good models, many highly interesting maps, and fascinating artistic impressions

 of what things might have looked like. |

 The high point of the museum is the famous "Nebra sky disk".
 I have referred to it before.

-and a few smaller items completed the loot.
-The finders were eventually caught
+) and a few smaller items completed the loot.
+The finders were eventually caught by international

 The Nebra sky disc is from about 1600 BC and features the oldest concrete depiction of the cosmos worldwide.
 In June 2013 it was included in the UNESCO Memory of the World Register and termed "one of the most important archaeological finds of the twentieth century".

 |The whole thing was a stupendous sensations with all kinds of repercussions.
 The museum spared neither time nor effort to accommodate these fabulous objects in style.
 A special room was dedicated to the Nebra things, and the rooms given to middle bronze age were completely redone.
 That's partially quite unfortunate since the museum then succumbed to the dreaded "Keep-things-in-the-dark disease", like so many others before.
 While the Nebra objects are perfectly illuminated and displayed, this cannot be said for many other things; I'll get to that.|